About Our Events

 The first S&S social of the year is the Back to School Bash.
 This evening social is normally held at the Pearce Pavilion, features fun and games, and is a great event to meet new people.
-Committee responsibilities include planning games, food, setup, and cleaning.

 Big Event is a spring service event that is popular among Saddle & Sirloin members and the rest of campus.
 The Big Event at Texas A&M University is an organization which strives to uphold the ideals of unity and service.
 This one-day event is not based on socioeconomic need, but rather a way for the student body to express their gratitude to the entire community which supports Texas A&M. It is important to remember The Big Event is not about the number of jobs completed or the number of students who participate each year.
 Instead, it is the interaction between students, and residents and the unity that results throughout the community that makes The Big Event such a unique project.
-The committee assists the officer in charge with coordinating with Big Event staff up to the weekend of the event.

 Children's Barnyard is the biggest service project of our club.
 We host this event free of charge to area schools (pre-kindergarten to third-grade).
 The barnyard is open daily from 8:00 a.m. until 2:00 p.m. and hosts over 4,000 elementary students.
 S&S members help teach the children by leading student groups through the barnyard.
 Being a member of this committee includes preparing for the barnyard by communicating with local schools and teachers, securing the livestock from various centers, and working with the industry associations to receive educational information about different livestock species.